5 Key Questions NOAA Scientists Ask During Oil Spills

 Animals, plants, and habitats at risk can include those on the water (e.g., seabirds), below the surface (e.g., fish), and on the bottom (e.g., mussels), as well as on the shoreline (e.g., marsh grasses).

-Jill Petersen, manager of the Office of Response and Restoration Environmental Sensitivity Index map program, works to ensure that these maps of each U.S. coastal region are up-to-date so that this information is readily available should a spill occur.
+Nicolle Rutherford, manager of OR&R's ESI map program, works to ensure that these maps of each U.S. coastal region are up-to-date so that this information is readily available should a spill occur.